• Skip to main content

 • 📖 Recipe

 This soup is made with Jute leaves, which is also called Egyptian Spinach, or Jews Mallow, among other names.
-Jute leaves are native to Africa, parts of Asia, the Middle East, and the Caribbean.
-They come with a host of benefits and help improve gut health, reduce inflammation, and are known for their anti-aging properties.
+Jute mallow leaves are native to Africa, parts of Asia, the Middle East, and the Caribbean.

 • Jute leaves: Jute leaves are the star of this dish.
-In the U.S, you can get them frozen from an African, Asian, or Middle Eastern grocery store.
-Using frozen leaves tastes just as good as the fresh leaves!
+In the U.S., you can get packages of frozen molokhia from African, Asian, or Middle Eastern markets.
+Using frozen molokhia leaves tastes just as good as the fresh leaves!

 • Onions and garlic.
 The flavor is much more powerful with these aromatics, so don't omit them.